-Students unable to meet the standards shown above are suspended from USCB for two consecutive semesters (approximately nine months).
+Students unable to meet the standards shown above are suspended from USCB for two consecutive semesters (including Summer Term).
 Students have the right to appeal their suspension to the USCB Academic Appeals Committee no later than 14 days from the date on the suspension notification letter.